-All economic indicators point to a gradual recovery over the past four months, with industrial production and public investment rebounding more vigorously than private demand and services (chart 2).
+All economic indicators point to a gradual recovery over the past four months, with industrial production and public investment rebounding more vigorously than private demand and services (chart 1).

-On a year-on-year basis (y/y), industrial production swung back into positive growth as of April (+3.9% in volume, +4.4% in May).
-In the first five months of 2020, industrial production was just 2.8% lower than it was in the same period in 2019.
-The production decline in value terms has been accentuated by producer price deflation (-1.7% y/y on average since the beginning of the year), which has aggravated the deterioration in profits of industrial enterprises (19% lower in January-May 2020 compared to the same period in 2019).
+On a year-on-year basis, industrial production swung back into positive growth as of April (+3.9% in volume, then +4.4% in May and +4.8% in June).
+In the first six months of 2020, industrial production was just 1.3% lower than it was in the same period in 2019.
+The production decline in value terms has been accentuated by producer price deflation (-1.9% y/y on average since the beginning of the year), which has aggravated the deterioration in profits of industrial enterprises (19% lower in January-May 2020 compared to the same period in 2019).

 On the demand side, the recovery since March has been bolstered by the rebound in investment, especially in public infrastructure, construction and the real estate sector, which were supported by the authorities' stimulus measures.
 Investment in the manufacturing sector picked up much more slowly, constrained by the difficult financial situation of enterprises, notably SMEs.
 Export companies remain being especially cautious.
-Even though foreign trade data show only a mild decline in merchandise exports over the period March-May (-2.2% y/y on average in USD), after the major disruption in February (-40%), export prospects remain bleak in the short term.